Kibbeh Nayeh is one of those foods, that like Marmite, you either love or hate with very little in between.

 I am very fanatical about making sure everything is ultra clean.

-I am a big believer in reducing cross contamination in my kitchen.
+I am a big believer in reducing cross contamination in my kitchen at all times.

-I like to use sterile gloves to mix the ingredients.
+I even use sterile latex gloves when I mix the ingredients.

 How to Make Kibbeh Nayeh

-Next, I grind the meat twice to make sure it is well processed.
+Grind the meat twice to make sure it is well processed and very tender.

-I like to substitute red pepper flakes instead of black pepper.
+I like to substitute red pepper flakes instead of black pepper for extra spiciness.

-I process until the ingredients are well mixed and add to the meat.
+Process until the ingredients are well mixed and add to the bowl of meat.

 Dip your hands into the minced lamb mix and knead the mixture.

-Once well mixed I will plate it up making a nicely shaped mound of meat.
+Once well mixed, plate it up making a nice oval shaped mound of meat.

-Using a spoon I will make ridges along the top as a way to decorate, and of course this can be done in whatever way you choose.
+Using a spoon make ridges along the top as a way to decorate, and of course this can be done in whatever way you choose.

-Garnish with mint, parsley, peppers, lemons, and add a garlic spread in a small bowl on the side.
+Garnish with mint, parsley, peppers, lemons, and include a garlic spread in a small bowl on the side.

-Serve with pita bread for this Middle Eastern delight.
+Serve with pita bread, and enjoy this Middle Eastern delight.